akirakianna/the-score/README.md

 #### Favourites

-I wrote the logic for the user having the option to favourite a film and have them displayed on their profile(favourites) page.
+I wrote the functionality for the user to add favourite films to their profile (favourites) page.

 On any single film page, a logged in user has the option to favourite a film.